GoogleChrome/web.dev/src/site/content/en/blog/beyond-the-rack/index.md

 {% Img src="image/T4FyVKpzu4WKF1kBNvXepbi08t52/3odtSs9WBTjfum9Kw3vC.jpg", alt="Beyond the rack detail", width="800", height="1352" %}
 </figure>

-### TL;DR

 [Beyond the Rack](https://www.beyondtherack.com) re-engages users on the mobile web, increasing revenue per visit by 26% with push notifications.

 {% Blockquote 'Richard Cohene, VP Marketing, Beyond the Rack' %}
 Push notifications allowed us to bring one of the most compelling capabilities from our native app to our mobile site.
-We see a direct 20% click through rate from push notifications—having another channel to reach our users is a game changer.
+We see a direct 20% click-through rate from push notifications—having another channel to reach our users is a game changer.
 {% endBlockquote %}